scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 scalafmt.runAfterUpgrading = false

 # It is possible to have multiple scala projects in a single repository.
 In that case the folders containing the projects (build.sbt folders)
 # are specified using the buildRoots property.
+Also, an inner subproject for every build root can be specified after `:` (colon).
+# It can be useful when there are subprojects in the build that are not aggregated into the root project.
+The subproject part cannot be empty.
+# If there's no subproject part (the default) then the root project is assumed.
-Note that the paths used there are relative and if the repo directory itself also contains a build.sbt the dot can be used to specify it.
+# Note that the paths used there are relative and if the repo directory itself also contains a build.sbt the dot can be used to specify it.
 # Default: ["."]
-buildRoots = [ ".", "subfolder/projectA" ]
+buildRoots=[ ".", "subfolder/projectA", ".:subprojectX", "subfolder/projectB:subprojectY" ]

 # Define commands that are executed after an update via a hook.
 # A groupId and/or artifactId can be defined to only execute after certain dependencies are updated.
 If neither is defined, the hook runs for every update.